mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 My visual essay will take the end reader through the story arc described below.

 1. Describing the rising rates of STD prevalence in the United States by visualizing:
-  + A national profile of STDS, charting time series trends in the prevalence of three dominant STDs; Chlaymidia, Gonorrhea, and Syphillis, from 1941 to present day.
+  + A national profile of STDs, charting time series trends in the prevalence of Chlaymidia, Gonorrhea, and Syphillis, from 1941 to 2017.
 (2 charts, one for cases and one for rate per 100,000 live births)
   + A breakdown of Chlaymidia, Gonorrhea, and Syphillis, including: Time Series Trends by Cencus Region, and a breakdown for males and females by age group for 2017.
 (2 charts per disease.
 Total = 6)
 2. Exploring potential reasons for this rise in STD prevalence
 3. Using visualizations to identify populations at risk
-4. Documenting to combat growth in STD prevalence and how alternative policies may be targetted at-risk populations.
+4. Documenting existing mechanisms to combat growth in STD prevalence and how alternative policies may be targetted at-risk populations.

 *Note that an original goal of the project was to also provide a breakdown of STDs by race and ethnicity, but due to difficulties in extracting the race/ethnicity data from the source report, those charts have not been included in the story board*